Ferroxius/Vladimir-UI-EE-Patch/README.md

 Once you have done so download the latest version of this mod and place in your directory.

+With priority this patch must have priority over Vlad which should have priority over EE Redux.
+Priority should be like this:

+This patch > Vladimir UI > EE Redux > EE

 Regarding merging I do not know how stable this mod is compared to normal EE so do understand if your normal merges don't work anymore

 Known Issues